11 brilliant home highlight kits to create naturally sunkissed tones at home

 Works best with: Highlights

-Full-on highlights are when fine streaks of color are distributed evenly in small sections throughout the hair, often separated by foils, and tend to come right up to the root—they can also be fine or chunky, depending on technique.
+Full-on highlights are when fine streaks of colour are distributed evenly in small sections throughout the hair, often separated by foils.
+They tend to come right up to the root and can also be fine or chunky, depending on the technique used.

-So if you really know what you’re doing, or you're happy to give it a go, use foils like some hairstylists do, as they help give the closest finish to what you would get in a salon.
+If you really know what you’re doing – or you're happy to give it a go – use foils like some hairstylists do, as they will help to give the closest finish to what you would get in a salon.

 How to use home highlight kits with a brush